ThomasBaldi/STUDY-EP-stock-sales/README.md

 }
 ```

-The only optional attribute is the Image one.
+- The only optional attribute is the Image one.
 All other attributes are mandatory.
-Checks are made to validate that all attributes provided are either available(category id), meeting format requirements(SKU) or are not already in use on other items (as per the unique constraints of Name and SKU).
-Should any error happen, a relevant message will be sent in the response body.
+- Checks are made to validate that all attributes provided are either available(category id), meeting format requirements(SKU) or are not already in use on other items (as per the unique constraints of Name and SKU).
+- Should any error happen, a relevant message will be sent in the response body.

-- Only the Admin can update an item through "PUT/item/:id" with a request body and by passing an existing item id as a parameter.
+3. Only the Admin can update an item through "PUT/item/:id" with a request body and by passing an existing item id as a parameter.

-  The update is possible with any combination of attribute, could for example be simply a Name change or a PRICE, SKU and Image change, the attributes you add to the request body will be the ones being updated.
+- The update is possible with any combination of attribute, could for example be simply a Name change or a PRICE, SKU and Image change, the attributes you add to the request body will be the ones being updated.
-  As for the post endpoint, checks are made for validation and error handling with relevant response messages.
+- Checks are made for validation and error handling with relevant response messages.

-- Only the Admin can delete items through "DELETE/item/:id" by giving the id of such item as a parameter.
+4. Only the Admin can delete items through "DELETE/item/:id" by giving the id of such item as a parameter.
    Error messages are in place should the id not match any existing item.

-4. Signup and Login:
+### Signup and Login:

-- Guests can signup through "POST/signup" with a request body like the following one:
+1. Guests can signup through "POST/signup" with a request body like the following one:

 ```JSON
 {